 Help manage your money

 How to send money in-person, in-store to Poland

-Tell the receiver the 10-digit Money Transfer Control Number (MTCN) and send amount so they can pick up the cash safely – they’ll also need a photo ID.
+For Western Union: Tell the recipient the 10-digit Money Transfer Control Number (MTCN) and the amount – they’ll also need photo ID.

 About Polish Zloty

 While some European Union countries have adopted the euro as their national currency, Poland has kept the zloty – which dates back to the Middle Ages.
 The modern zloty is divided into 100 groszy, and typically comes in denominations of 10, 20, 50, 100, 200 and 500.

 Kroger engages in the money transmission business as an authorized delegate of Western Union Financial Services, Inc. under Chapter 151 of the Texas Finance Code.
 If you have a complaint, please contact Western Union Customer Service first at 1-800-325-6000.
 After contacting Western Union Financial Services, Inc. and if you still have an unresolved complaint regarding the company’s money transmission services, please contact the Texas Department of Banking at 2601 North Lamar Boulevard, Austin, TX 78705 – telephone number 1-877-276-5554 (toll free) or visit www.dob.texas.gov for more information.